We Continue the Change – Democratic Bulgaria: Members and Structure

 The coalition was registered ahead of the 2023 election and originally included six parties (PP, DSB, DaB!, Volt, SEK and ZD) In addition, former BSP MP Yavor Bozhankov led the list in Gabrovo.

-On the 26th of May, Radostin Vasiliev, leader of Strong Bulgaria and nominally a PP MP, announced that he would be leaving the PP–DB group in order to become an independent, due to his frustration with internal corruption and the recent government deal with GERB-SDS.
+On 26 May, Radostin Vasiliev, leader of Strong Bulgaria and nominally a PP MP, announced that he would be leaving the PP–DB group in order to become an independent, due to his frustration with internal corruption and the recent government deal with GERB-SDS.

-On 15 April 2024 the Green Movement left PP–DB.
-On the 24th of April 2024, SEK also left PP–DB.
+On 15 April 2024, the Green Movement left PP–DB.
+On 24 April 2024, SEK also left PP–DB.

 Prior to the October 2024 election, Volt left the coalition following reports that DB pushed for them to be excluded.